Kovah/LinkAce/README.md

 ![Preview Screenshot](https://www.linkace.org/images/preview/linkace_dashboard.png)

-LinkAce is a bookmark manager similar to Shaarli and other tools.
-See this tool as a long-term archive for sites you want to remember, but don't access frequently.
-I built this tool to have something that fits my actual needs which other bookmark managers couldn't solve, even if some features look almost the same.
+LinkAce is a bookmark archive.
+It wasn't built to manage the bookmarks of your browser but has its very own philosophy.
+My browser bookmarks contain only websites I regularly use and access.
+LinkAce, in contrast, is meant to provide a _long-term_ archive of links to websites, media files or anything else which has a valid URL.
+I store interesting articles, neat web tools or libraries I _may_ use sometime in the future.

 #### Feature Highlights

 * Save links with automatic title and description generation.
-* Automated link checks inform you when any links become unavailable or were moved.
+* Automated link monitoring informs you when any links become unavailable or were moved.
-* Automated “backups” of saved sites via the [Waybackmachine](https://web.archive.org/).
+* Automated backups of saved sites via the [Internet Archive](https://web.archive.org/).
-* Organize bookmarks with lists and tags.
+* Organize bookmarks with the help of lists and tags.
-* A full REST API offers access to all features of LinkAce from third-party apps and services.
+* A full REST API offers access to all features of LinkAce from other apps and services.
 * A bookmarklet to quickly save links from any browser.
 * Links can be private or public, so friends or internet strangers may see your collection.
 * Add notes to links to add thoughts or other relevant information.